On this page

 The example provides the following basic functionalities:

-One major difference between the two predefined API options is that the Qt-based REST API server example is a stateful application that lets you modify the colors, whereas the reqres.in
+The Qt-based REST API server is a stateful application that lets you modify the colors, and the changes persist for the lifetime of the server process.

 List users and colors